Modern Languages

 Centralia College offers a comprehensive slate of classes in American Sign Language, Chinese, French, and Spanish, and two degree options for students interested in language study.

-The World Languages programs is designed for students intending to transfer to a four-year college.
+The Modern Languages program is designed for students intending to transfer to a four-year college.
 However, the classes are appropriate for anyone who wishes a solid foundation in ASL, Chinese, French, or Spanish.

 Why Study Modern Languages?